• Skip to primary navigation

 Caesar Salad

 This Caesar salad is filled with crisp Romaine lettuce, creamy homemade Caesar dressing, crunchy croutons, and grated Parmesan cheese!
-It's a classic salad that makes a perfect starter for just about any meal.
+It's a classic salad recipe that makes a perfect starter for just about any meal.
 Plus, it only takes minutes to make, even with the made-from-scratch dressing!

 Check out this recipe